 State means long-standing and possibly irreversible, which is not descriptive of the condition.
 It also has a negative connotation of being chronic.

-Why Was Unresponsive Wakefulness Syndrome Chosen?
+Unresponsive Wakefulness Syndrome

 Unresponsive illustrates that the patient only shows reflex movements without response to commands.

-Wakefulness refers to the presence of eye-opening either spontaneous or stimulation induced.
+Wakefulness refers to the presence of eye-opening either spontaneous or stimulation-induced.
 This is never observed in a coma.

-Using unresponsive wakefulness syndrome as an alternative to persistent vegetative state removes the negative connotation.
+Using unresponsive wakefulness syndrome as an alternative to a persistent vegetative state removes the negative connotation.
 Advances in the field of neuroimaging show that some patients may still show some cognitive processing, which is better indicated in the new term.
 UWS also offers the medical community the possibility to adopt a neutral and descriptive name for the clinical syndrome, plus it removes the confusion of one abbreviation PVS, for two different conditions.

 Whether you are employed in healthcare, you or your family are receiving healthcare, or you are tuned into the news (Otto Warmbier, the former North Korean detainee), watch for this term in use and more importantly, add it to your own vocabulary.